JuliaPy/SymPy.jl/README.md

 features of the SymPy library that makes working with SymPy objects a bit easier.

+(The [SymPyPythonCall](https://github.com/jverzani/SymPyPythonCall.jl/) package provides an alternative relying on the [PythonCall](https://github.com/cjdoris/PythonCall.jl) package for interfacing with `Python`.)

 The documentation inludes an introduction document and a version of the SymPy tutorial translated from the Python syntax into Julia.